ysgurjar/pp5_project_heritage_housing/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

+## Project Terms and Jargon

+- Sales price of a house refers to the current market price, in US dollars, of a house with with various attributes.

+- Inherited house is a house that the client inherited from grandparents.

+- Summed price is the total of the predicted sales prices of the four inherited houses.

 ## Business Requirements

 The client has inherited four houses located in Ames, Iowa.The client wamts to maximise the sales price for the inherited properties.